 - Dupatta: This veil is usually made up of net material and heavy zardozi embroidery is done on it.
 It could have various borders like heavy ribbon borders having embroidered golden motifs.

 As you know, any bride is incomplete without jewellery.
-So down below is the complete list of the jewelleries that is usually accompanied with the ensemble:
+So down below is the complete list of the jewellery that is usually accompanied by the ensemble: